-How Quantum Computers affect Cryptography and Blockchaincrypto zk quantum || I think this post is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
+crypto zk quantum || I think this is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
 As the field rapidly evolves, things here may become outdated or wrong.
 Feel free to leave thoughts/comments/corrections on the hackmd draft of this post!
-An old version was previously also posted on zkresearch.
-Thanks to Aram Harrow, Krishanu Sankar, and Lev Stambler for comments and discussions – all errors are mine, not theirs.
+An old version was previously also posted on zkresearch and a version that explains how to migrate Ethereum was posted on ethresearch.

-ZK Emailcrypto zk || The lack of trustless integration with web2 is one of the leading reasons that blockchains feel siloed from the rest of the world – there’s currently no way of trustlessly interoperating with the exabytes of existing information online, built up over decades by millions of users, that plug into every system that we use every day.
-The resulting isolation of blockchains leads to fully contained apps and ecosystems: a great fit for defi or gaming, but a terrible fit for pro-social applications trying to weave themselves into our daily lives.
+crypto zk || The lack of trustless integration with web2 is one of the leading reasons that blockchains feel siloed from the rest of the world – there’s currently no way of trustlessly interoperating with the exabytes of existing information online, built up over decades by millions of users, that plug into every system we use every day.
+The resulting isolation of blockchains leads to fully contained apps and ecosystems: a great fit for DeFi or gaming, but a terrible fit for prosocial applications trying to weave themselves into our daily lives.